minhkhoango/pr-pilot/README.md

 PR-Pilot is a GitHub Action that acts as an **AI Intelligence Officer** for your code reviews.
 It automatically analyzes pull requests and posts a structured, high-signal briefing comment, giving reviewers instant context so they can focus on what matters.

+To quickly try out pr-pilot, go to https://github.com/minhkhoango/pr-pilot-sandbox and make a simple pull request!

 <img src="assets/image.png" alt="PR-Pilot GitHub Action Demo" width="600">

 ## The Problem: Review Overload